PhilippeChab/nwscript-ee-language-server/README.md

 Replace `/server/scripts/nwscript.nss` by its new version, `/server/scripts/base_scripts/` files by their new versions, `/server/scripts/ovr/` includes by their new versions and execute `yarn run generate-lib-defs` in the server root directory.

+## Notes

+The language symbols or tokens are not generated using an AST like language servers usually do.
+The NWScript Language Server exploits its TextMate grammar, which is derived from C's, to transform a file of code into tokens.
+While it works well for most cases since it is a simple scripting language built on C - even for a language like NWScript, we need to cheat and use lookahead and lookbehind strategies to ensure we are in the right context -, it will also fail for complex or uncommon code structures and styles.
+A TextMate grammar will never cover the most extreme cases of a language grammar.
+An AST represents the hierarchical structure of a file of code in a much more complete and precise way.

+Implementing a language parser to build its AST is a lot of work, and none was available at the time I implemented this project.
+Now that NWScript compiler has been made [public](https://github.com/niv/neverwinter.nim), it would be much easier to create a utility responsible for parsing a file of code and generating its AST.
+Implementing this utility and refactoring the whole tokenization engine of the Language Server is, however, a non-negligible amount of work.
+Considering the fact that the current solution works well for common use, I do not intend to do it.

 ## Known issues

 The nwnsc process doesn't terminate on linux.
 This is caused by the [compiler](https://github.com/nwneetools/nwnsc) itself, not the extension.